 Community planning in the U.S. has a long history of racism and segregation.
-Understanding this history and its impacts in the community is crucial to equitable climate resilience and adaptation planning.
 Understanding history and context is essential not just for understanding how the physical landscape took its form but also for understanding the experiences of the people living in it, their risks, vulnerabilities, and assets.
-This step is the foundation for building community trust and the process of authentic community engagement
+This step is the foundation for building community trust and the process of authentic community engagement.